Monash-BoSL/BoSL-pass/README.md

 # BoSL-pass
-Simple serial pass-through for SIM7000
+Simple passthrough using softserial for arduino ATmega328P.
+Currently focused on a passthrough for the SIMCOM SIM7000 LTE module.